 - By the time we got to Dublin it was already 10pm Chicago time.
 Our son was finally sound asleep at the end of the flight and then it was time to prepare for landing.
 He immediately woke up crying.

-- For the next two hours he was upset, as we had to find our way around the airport, wait for a bus to take us to the terminal and then wait some more in a bright airport until we boarded.
+- For the next two hours he was upset.
+We had to find our way around the airport, wait for a bus to take us to the terminal and then wait some more in a bright airport until we boarded.

 Thank goodness for Guinness being served at 4am in Dublin!